Vietnam's richest man and founder of Vingroup, the country's biggest property developer turned conglomerate.

 Mr Vuong made his first fortune selling instant noodles in Ukraine in the 1990s.
 He sold that restaurant business to Nestlé and invested the proceeds in Vietnam's luxury property market.
 Vingroup soon became the country's biggest developer and then expanded into a sprawling conglomerate that does everything from designing smartphones to setting up schools.

-Vingroup's transport arm broke ground in December 2025 on a $4bn metro line connecting Ho Chi Minh City to a nearby coastal area.
+Vingroup's transport arm broke ground in late 2025 on a $4bn metro line connecting Ho Chi Minh City to a nearby coastal area.
 Vingroup has also expanded into making films (V-Film) and steel (VinMetal).